Josh

 it's aired), Lena Headey talked more about the role of Sarah Connor

 in the series.
-"Its been an interesting season.
+"It’s been an interesting season.
 I feel

 that Sarah has kind of taken a backseat in terms of being proactive

 and taking care of business.
-I think that were going to see
+I think that we’re going to see

 a lot more of John taking control and then becoming, making steps